xlang-ai/instructor-embedding/README.md

-## My Personal Fork
+## Updated 1/14/2025

-This is a fork for the Instructor model becuase the original repository isn't kept up anymore.
-I've also made some improvements to their source code:
+This is a fork for the Instructor model becuase the original repository is rarely (if ever) updated.
+I've also made some improvements to their source code above and beyond making sure it functions on a basic level with libraries such as ```sentence-transformers```, ```langchain```, etc.  As of 1/14/2025, it works with the most recent versions of those libraries.

-1) Fixing it to work with the ```sentence-transformers``` library above 2.2.2.
-2) Properly download the models from huggingface using the new "snapshot download" API.
-3) Ability to specify where you want the model donwloaded with the "cache_dir" parameter.

-## What follows is the original repository's readme file.
-Ignore the quantization section, however, becuase pytorch has changed its API since then.
+## Below is the original repository's readme file.
+Ignore the quantization section, however, because pytorch has changed its API since then.

 # One Embedder, Any Task: Instruction-Finetuned Text Embeddings